Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Wellington Point recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Wellington Point has recorded approximately 51 residential properties granted approval per year over the past five financial years, totalling 256 homes.
-As of FY-26, 9 approvals have been recorded.
-On average, 0.6 people moved to the area annually for each dwelling built between FY-21 and FY-25.
-This indicates that new supply is meeting or exceeding demand, offering ample buyer choice and capacity for population growth beyond current forecasts.
+So far in FY-26, 12 approvals have been recorded.
+On average, 0.6 people per year moved to the area for each dwelling built between FY-21 and FY-25.
+This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.

-The average construction value of new homes was $460,000, suggesting developers are targeting the premium market segment with higher-end properties.
-In FY-26, $10.5 million in commercial approvals have been registered, demonstrating moderate levels of commercial development.
-Compared to Greater Brisbane, Wellington Point has recorded 26.0% more construction per person over the past five years, balancing buyer choice while supporting current property values.
-New building activity comprises 68.0% standalone homes and 32.0% townhouses or apartments, reflecting a growing mix of housing types to cater to different price points and lifestyle demands.
+The average construction value of new homes is $460,000, suggesting developers are targeting the premium market segment with higher-end properties.
+In this financial year, $10.5 million in commercial approvals have been registered, demonstrating moderate levels of commercial development.
+When compared to Greater Brisbane, Wellington Point records elevated construction activity, balancing buyer choice with support for current property values.
+New building activity consists of 68% standalone homes and 32% townhouses or apartments, reflecting a growing mix of housing types providing options across different price points.

-This marks a significant change from the current housing mix, which is predominantly houses (89.0%).
+This shows a considerable shift from the current housing mix, which is predominantly houses (89%).
 The location has approximately 295 people per dwelling approval, indicating a low density market.
-By 2041, Wellington Point is projected to grow by 275 residents.
+According to the latest AreaSearch quarterly estimate, Wellington Point is expected to grow by 275 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development